 This tutorial makes an eye catching mini quilt, or a cushion cover.
 It’s colourful and a great way of using scraps or charm squares.
-The instructions below are for the quilt but if you quilt it onto wadding and then follow the instructions for constructing one of the cushions in our home projects section.
+The instructions below are for the quilt but if you can turn it into a cushion by quilting it onto wadding and then follow the instructions for constructing one of the cushions in our projects section.
 Or of course you could size it up to make a full size quilt, you could use layer cake squares which are 10 x 10 inches.

 17 inch squared of backing fabric.